How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 - With registration: 5,000 characters

-Since you can read aloud for free up to these limits, it is perfectly possible to create audio for one special exhibition or a permanent exhibition for free!
+Since you can read aloud for free up to these limits, you can sufficiently create audio for one special exhibition or for permanent exhibitions for free!

-Why not use Ondoku to introduce an audio guide to your facility?
+Why not use "Ondoku" to introduce an audio guide to your museum?

 How to Create Audio Guidance for Free

-Specifically, we will introduce how to create audio files for museum audio guides!
+Specifically, here is how to create audio files for a museum audio guide!

 First, write the script for the museum audio guide.

-For the writing method, anything is fine as long as you can select and copy the text later, such as word processing software or a text editor.
+As for the writing method, anything is OK as long as you can select and copy the text later, such as word processing software or a text editor.

 Tips for Writing Audio Guidance Text